gmullin3/Tabletop-Sim/README.md

-# Tabletop-SIM: Extended Simulation for ACT or other IL methods
+# Tabletop-SIM: Extended Simulation from ACT for Bimanual BC.
-This repo contains the implementation of simulation from Original ACT, added more simulation.
+This repo cloned the implementation of simulation from Original ACT, added more simulation and support 4 types of action space.

 ### Installation
     pip install -r requirements.txt